 Temple City’s Camellia Trust Fund is available to provide funding for underprivileged/disadvantaged youth to participate in non-City sponsored organizations.
 Applications will only be considered to meet an immediate need.
 Funding is limited to the calendar year applied in.

-The City of Temple City’s’ Youth Scholarship is funded by the Community Development Block Grant Program to provide financial assistance to children from low-income families who wish to participate in City-sponsored recreational activities.
+The City of Temple City’s’ Youth Scholarship is funded by the Community Development Block Grant Program to provide financial assistance to children from income qualified families who wish to participate in City-sponsored recreational activities.
+City sponsored programs include STARS Club, Day Camps, Sports and Recreational Classes.
 To qualify for the program, families must complete an application, prove residency, and provide income documentation.